 With these systems deployed, end users will know instantly when an intruder, or a coordinated group of intruders, is attempting to breach the perimeter.
 When a zone is breached, the system instantly identifies the zone of each intrusion attempt, while continuing to monitor the other zones.
-Fiber optic cable systems protect installations and equipment by pinpointing the location of intrusions anywhere along the perimeter, and many systems protect up to 5,000 meters per zone.
+Fiber optic cable systems protect installations and equipment by pinpointing the location of intrusions anywhere along the perimeter, and protects up to 5,000 meters per zone.

-Figure 1: Field mounted FD300 series APU head-end with dual -zone configuration, fence mounted sensor cable & buried zone.
+Figure 1: Field mounted APU head-end with dual -zone configuration, fence mounted sensor cable & buried zone.

-Intended for fence line or buried applications, most fiber optic APU designs divide a perimeter into 1, 2 or 8 zones per APU.
+Intended for fence line or buried applications, most fiber optic APU designs divide a perimeter into a maximum of either 1 or 2 zones per APU.
 Each of the zones is sensitive to vibrations from intrusion attempts.
-The APU independently interrogates each zone continuously and analyzes the optical return signals from each zone to determine whether or not an intrusion is taking place.
+The APU interrogates each zone continuously and analyzes the optical return signals from each zone to determine whether or not an intrusion is taking place.
 Depending on the model of the APU, the sensor electronics are located up to 20 km away from the sensor cable assembly.